MradulMalviya/Terraform/README.md

 Master the art of debugging Terraform configurations.Plus, learn why proper formatting with terraform fmt is crucial.

-## Day 3: Building Reusable Infrastructure with Modules
+## 3: Building Reusable Infrastructure with Modules

 #### Creating Modular Infrastructure with Terraform Modules